Amir Bukvić: Career

 Early on in his acting career, his roles in theatre included playing Shakespeare's Hamlet, Trepliov in Chekhov's The Seagull and Gregers in Ibsen's The Wild Duck.

 Bukvić also established himself as an actor on TV and film in various Yugoslav productions, and his acting engagement included titles such as Kazališni život ili smrt, a TV adaptation from 1981 of eponymous crime story written by Pavao Pavličić, Karmine in 1978, a drama by the Croatian film, theater and television director Ivan Hetrich, Sudite me in 1978, directed by Ivan Hetrich on the script by Nedjeljko Fabri, Prijeđi rijeku ako možeš in 1977, a TV drama directed by Petar Veček written on the basis of true events from life of couple of drug addicts, and in which Bukvić partnered with Mira Furlan in the leading roles.

 He is the author of number of plays and novels, and also authored several documentaries for the foreign producers and screenplays for feature films and television.

-Bukvić's multi-award-winning philosophical novel, which was later made into drama text, Aristotle in Baghdad (Aristotel u Bagdadu), would eventually made its way into theatre as a play directed by his daughter Aida, and premiered in Sarajevo's Kamerni teatar 55, during / International Festival Sarajevo Sarajevo Winter (Internacionalni festival Sarajevo Sarajevska zima) in 2007.
+Bukvić's multi-award-winning philosophical novel, which was later made into drama text, Aristotle in Baghdad (Aristotel u Bagdadu), would eventually make its way into theatre as a play directed by his daughter Aida, and premiered in Sarajevo's Kamerni teatar 55, during / International Festival Sarajevo Sarajevo Winter (Internacionalni festival Sarajevo Sarajevska zima) in 2007.

 His drama Children of CNN (original in Djeca sa CNN-a) was made into a feature film, which he co-written with his daughter Aida, who also directed it.
 The film featured at the 28th Sarajevo Film Festival in August 2022.